Carreau/phd-dissertation/parts/roleofactin.rst

     :width: 60%

     Polymerisation at the leading edge of the cell.
 NPF situated on the membrane of the cell localize the polymerisation.
-The lamelipodium will be characterized by a dendritic network formed by Arp2/3.
+The lamellipodium will be characterized by a dendritic network formed by Arp2/3.
 Parallel actin structure can form a growing protrusion called filopodium.
-Adapted form :cite:`Schafer2004
+Adapted form :cite:`Schafer2004`

-Lamelipodium based Motility
+Lamellipodium based Motility
-^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
 4

-We can ave a first look into the amoeboid mode of locomotion of cell, which is also often referred to as crawling.
-To understand how a cell is able to crawl to move itself we will in particular take the example of the lamelipodium.
+We can ave a first look into the mesenchymal mode of locomotion of cells, which is also often referred to as crawling.
+To understand how a cell is able to crawl, to move itself, we will in particular take the example of the lamellipodium.
-Lamelipodia is a characteristic structure of cells moving on a 2D substrate.
-By its nature, motion using lamelipodia in one of the easiest to study using microscopy which might explain why it is one of the best know process of cell displacement.
+Lamellipodia is a characteristic structure of cells moving on a 2D substrate.
+By its nature, motion using lamellipodia is  one of the easiest to study using microscopy which might explain why it is one of the best know process of cell displacement.
 None the less, it does not diminish its importance in tissues behavior as all epithelial cell can be considered as moving on a 2D substrate.
-Beyond lamelipodia, structure that are responsible for cell motion are filopodia and pseudopodia.
-They mainly differs from lamelipodia by their shape and the organisation of the actin structure inside.
-Lamelipodia-based motion can move a cell up to a few micrometers per minute.
+Beyond lamellipodia, structure that are responsible for cell motion are filopodia and pseudopodia.
+They mainly differ from lamellipodia by their shape and the organisation of the actin structure inside.
+Lamellipodia-based motion can move a cell up to a few micrometers per minute.

-The action necessary to move in an amoeboid way can be decomposed in three steps.
+The action necessary to move in an mesenchymal way can be decomposed in three steps.
 First the cell need to grow a protrusion.
-Growing this protrusion is often governed by actin polymerisation just underneath the plasma membrane.
-The lamelipodia is such a protrusion which is constituted by a 2D dendritic actin network that polymerize at the leading edge of the cell.
+Growing this protrusion is typically governed by actin polymerisation just underneath the plasma membrane.
+The lamellipodium is such a protrusion which is constituted by a 2D dendritic actin network that polymerize at the leading edge.
 Second the cell's protrusion need to attach to the surface.
 This is done through trans membrane proteins that are bound to the actin cortex on the inside of the cell.
 The actin cortex will act as a scaffold to transmit the force across the cellular to these